oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/arf-pid/verified_contents.json}}

-## Example 4b - W3C Verifiable Credentials Data Model v2.0
+## W3C Verifiable Credentials Data Model v2.0

 This non-normative example illustrates how the artifacts defined in this specification could be used to express a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] payload.